 We need the VHD file only which resides inside ‘Virtual Hard Disks’ folder.

-3) You must have latest version of VirtualBox.
-VirtualBox supports Windows 8.1 (2012 R2) from 4.2.16 version only.
-Better upgrade to latest version, otherwise you might get an error message says ‘Your PC needs to restart’ in black screen.
+3) You must have the latest version of VirtualBox.
+If you do not have the latest version which supports Windows server 2012 R2 and later, you may get an error message says ‘Your PC needs to restart’ in black screen.

 4) Create a new virtual machine.
 Select Windows 2012(64bit) as client OS.

-5) There should not be any issue once you have started virtual machine.
+5) There should not be any issues when you start the virtual machine.

 Here is the working virtual machine on VirtualBox.

-WinImage is a tool (free for 30 days) can be used to convert VHD to VMDK in Windows 8 or 7.
+WinImage is a tool (free for 30 days) can be used to convert VHD to VMDK in Windows 10.
 Also, StarWind’s V2V converter is available for free after registration.

 Download WinImage here.
 It’s a small application.

-From Disk menu select ‘Convert Virtual Hard Disk image’.
-Browse the VHD file you need to convert and select default option in next screen to make fixed size volume.
+In WinImage tool, select Disk from the menu and ‘Convert Virtual Hard Disk image’.
+Browse the VHD file you need to convert and select default options in next screen to make fixed size volume.

-7) Once the disk has been converted successfully, create a new virtual machine in VMware workstation.
+7) Once the disk is converted successfully, create a new virtual machine in VMware workstation.

-Select ‘I will install OS later’ option because we are not going to install OS.
+Select ‘I will install OS later’ option because we are not going to install OS in this case.

 8.)
 Select Windows Server 2012 as guest OS.